-1.4.1 There are three important parts of narrative:
+1.4.1 Parts of the narrative:

-- 1) Introduction- The introduction or the opening of a narrative is an attention grabber.
-The beginning is about the place where the story takes place when the story takes place, the introduction of the characters, and the introduction of the question or the issue that is going to be further narrated in the next parts of the story. - 2) Body: This part is the main narrative where the story is developed. - 3) Conclusion: the conclusion is the climax, the resolution of the issue raised in the introduction, or the logical end of the story.
+Introduction- The introduction or the opening of a narrative is an attention grabber.
+The beginning is about the place where the story takes place when the story takes place, the introduction of the characters, and the introduction of the question or the issue that is going to be further narrated in the next parts of the story.

+Body: This part is the main narrative where the story is developed.

+Conclusion: the conclusion is the climax, the resolution of the issue raised in the introduction, or the logical end of the story.

-A good narrative should have the beginning with a good introduction.
-It should be built around a theme or themes.
-The characters and the locations should be carefully created.
-The incidents should be dramatically or effectively arranged.
-The main issue should be properly dealt with.
-And the past tense should be used.
+A good narrative should have the beginning with a good introduction, it should be built around a theme or themes, the characters and the locations should be carefully created, the incidents should be dramatically or effectively arranged, the main issue should be properly dealt with, the past tense should be used.

 The theme or themes is/are the major subject the writer has written in his/her story.
 It conveys his/her message.
-For example the subjects like education, poverty, war, adventure, women empowerment, etc. can be themes of short stories.
-The theme of a fable is its moral lesson.
+For example the subjects like education, poverty, war, adventure, women empowerment, etc. can be themes of short stories of fictions.
+The theme of a fable is its moral.
 The theme of a parable is its teaching.
-The theme of a piece of fiction is its view oflife and how people behave.
+The theme of a piece of fiction is its view of life and how people behave.